Salesforce App Limits Cheatsheet

 allocation

-In Bulk API only ingest jobs consume batches Query jobs do not For details see How Requests Are
+In Bulk API only ingest jobs consume batches Query jobs dont For details see How Requests Are

 Processed in the Bulk API Developer Guide